chien-liu/zedcv2/README.md

 ## Highlight
 1. Modify published topic to /zed/zed_node/rgb/image_rect_color
-2. Modify rate from 10hz to 30hz    # same as
+2. Modify rate from 10hz to 30hz            # same as zed-ros-wrapper
-3. Modify resolution from 2K to 720p.
+3. Modify resolution from 2K to 720p.       # same as zed-ros-wrapper

 # ZED